 Signs of Exclusion

 The signs of exclusion in any social circle can manifest in various subtle yet hurtful ways.
-It might become apparent through changes in communication, or that you or your children might be left out of plans.
+It might become apparent through changes in communication, or that you or your children might be intentionally left out of plans.
 Leaving you feeling overlooked and undervalued.

 Recognising the signs is crucial for addressing the issue and finding ways to navigate the complexities of interpersonal relationships.